Rabak: Economy

 Rabak is one of major commercial cities in Sudan owing to its unique location in the country and its transportation links to the other major Sudanese states.
-In the city there is a cement processing company called the Nile Cement Company, which produced 50,200 tons in 2001 and 41,000 tons in 2002.
-There is also a calcite mine nearby, besides Kenana sugar factory, Asallaia sugar factory, oil refineries, and other factories.
+In the city, there is a cement processing company named Nile Cement Company, which produced 50,200 tons in 2001 and 41,000 tons in 2002.
+There is a calcite mine nearby the locality, as well as industrial facilities including the Kenana Sugar Factory, Asalaya Sugar Factory, oil refineries, and other manufacturing plants.